NicoHoerman/SeaTrade/SeaTrade_Company/readme.txt

 Solution kill via taskmanager

-GetCargo and GetHarbour currently only work if connected to a SeaTradeServer
+GetCargo and GetHarbour currently only work if connected to a SeaTradeServer Sometimes harbours and cargos does not return all of them.

 Multiple Ships work, but it is not fully tested.

+Instruct with a typo in the command will destroy the ship client

 Commands
 Register	register:CompanyName:SeaTradeServerPort:SeaTradeServerEndpoint:CompanyServerPort